fongc123/notes/Machine Learning/Feedforward Neural Networks.md

 In the above equation, the subscript denotes the layer number, where $L$ represents the number of layers.
 In multi-class classification, however, the final layer will have multiple neurons to predict multiple classes.

 > [!INFO]
 > Linear regression and logistic regression (classification) are very similar.
-The only difference is that the final layer of regression won't be a sigmoid function (i.e., a range of values will be predicted).
+The only difference is that the final layer of regression won't be a sigmoid function (i.e., direct values will be predicted).

 <span style = "color:lightblue">